-WARNING: To ensure compatibility, only install the Apollo APIC (9-30430) in your ModuLaser display module.
+WARNING: To ensure compatibility, only install APIC boards included in the product compatibility list (available to download from firesecurityproducts.com).
 Incompatible APIC and fire alarm control panel combinations can result in a non-operational system that may fail to perform during an alarm event, with resultant loss of life and/or property.